 For those who may be considering home automation, Christine’s message is clear.

-“I would advise them to contact their icare coordinator and ask what's possible for them with their disability.
+“I would advise them to contact their icare contact and ask what's possible for them with their disability.
 You don't know until you ask the question.
 You might be surprised what you can do to just give you that little bit of independence."

 "Home automation and technology, I think is just one way of bridging the divide between normality and disability.
 It's just one step to making our world all encompassing.”

-If you’re a participant in Lifetime Care or a worker in the Workers Care Program and you’re interested in exploring if home automation is suitable for you, please download our Home automation information sheet below and speak to your icare contact who can discuss your needs and make a referral for an assessment.
+If you’re a participant in Lifetime Care or a worker in the Workers Care Program and you’re interested in exploring if home automation is suitable for you, please download our Home automation information sheet below and speak to your case manager or icare contact who can discuss your needs and make a referral for an assessment.